:

 About Riccardo Clemente

-I drove there in my car, but when I arrived in England, I took the incorrect turn, driving on the opposite side!
+I drove there, but when I got to England, I took the wrong turn, driving on the opposite side!

-Finally, I began my first employment in Siena, at the Fattoria Il Santo farm, a 1000-acre farm near Siena in the Monticiano Municipality.
+I started my first job in Siena, at Fattoria Il Santo, a 1000 acre farm near Siena in the Municipality of Monticiano.

-It was a pleasant experience because we had maremmana cows, horses, olive trees, wheat, cork trees, agritourism, and so on.
+It was a pleasant experience because it was a very large company with Maremma cows, horses, olive trees, wheat, cork oaks, agritourism and so on.

-In 2022, I purchased a little plot of land in Poggibonsi, where I plan to establish a 2.000 mq vineyard and some vegetables for my family.
+In 2022 I bought a piece of land in Poggibonsi, where I grow a 2,000 m2 vineyard and vegetables.

-My wife and I have two children, Alessio, 13, and Silvia, 16, respectively.
+My wife and I have two children, Alessio, 14, and Silvia, 17, and a Labrador dog Nala, who is now part of the family.

 When did you discover your passion for agriculture and viticulture?